Published Date: April 11, 2014

 An individual is eligible to receive the Skills Investment Bursary if they meet the following eligibility criteria:

-An individual must have a need for training to obtain sustainable employment or improve their employment situation and earnings potential.
+An individual must have a need for training to obtain sustainable employment or improve their employment situation and earning potential.

 An individual must be ready, willing and able to attending training.

-An individual must be at least 18 years of age and not have attended an education program under the School Act or similar institution for 12 consecutive months.
+An individual must be at least 18 years of age and not have attended an education program recognized under Alberta's School Act or similar institution for 12 consecutive months.
+This requirement may be waived at the discretion of the Executive Director, Employment and Financial Program Policy

 An individual must be enrolled and accepted in an approved training program with less than 60% of a full-time course load to be eligible for funding under the Skills Investment Bursary.